jasdips/rdap-geofeed/draft-ietf-regext-rdap-geofeed.md

 # Privacy Considerations

-When including a geofeed file URL in an IP Network object, an RDAP server operator SHOULD follow the guidance from [@?I-D.ietf-opsawg-9092-update, section 7] to not accidentally expose the location of an individual.
+When including a geofeed file URL in an IP network object, an RDAP server operator SHOULD follow the guidance from [@?I-D.ietf-opsawg-9092-update, section 7] to not accidentally expose the location of an individual.